Brocier/Stories_of_Warcraft/README.md

 * Worked on getting a fleshed out README to build on later.
 * Built out an ERD and wireframe.

-* Started off getting a baseline project working with npm and express-generator.
+* Started off getting a baseline project working with git, express-generator, and create-react-app.

-* Used Express-generator and npm to get my site's boilerplate out.
-* Built out Schemas and Models.
+* Built out the Schemas and Models.
 * Built a Seeds file to test with.

 * Set a full CRUD route for each level of my model.